getdozer/dozer-docs/docs/accessing-data/common-grpc.md

     -plaintext localhost:50051 dozer.common.CommonGrpcService/query
 ```
 Ensure your query adheres to the guidelines provided in the [Query Format](query-format) page.

-Of course!
-Here's the documentation using a tabular representation:

 ## Listening for Store Change Events
 The `OnEvent` method facilitates users in establishing a gRPC stream to monitor real-time store modifications.
 The method allows simultaneous subscriptions to multiple endpoints.